epfl-lasa/cpr_load_support/README.md

 To compute the desired equilibrium in xy-plane, the robot considers the location of the object and load-share as follows.
 * If the maker is far, the robot ignore it and goes back to its resting equilibrium (whether it has the object or not).
-* If the marker is in reach, the robot set the x-y of the equlibirum as the x-y of the object (filter and limited by the workspace).
+* If the marker is in reach, the robot set the x-y of the equlibirum as the x-y of the object (filtered and limited by the workspace).
     - if the load-share is low, the robot tracks the marker in order to receive the object.
     - if the load-share is high, the robot follows the marker in order to carry the object for the human-user.
 * If the maker is very close the end-effector of the robot and the load-share is high enough, the robot tries to slowly bring the object to its resting equlibrium point.

+### Sound play
+The states computed above are play as sound using [ros-sound-play](http://wiki.ros.org/sound_play).

+### Weight compensation
+In the Z-axis the robot cancel the effect of weight on the admittance control by sending its negated values as control wrench.
+However, this value cannot be exceed from F<sub>max</sub> than can be set from  [the launch file](https://github.com/epfl-lasa/cpr_load_support/blob/master/launch/cpr_load_support.launch).

+The robot also cancels a portion of side-way forces.
+This portion is equal to untransferred weight.
+Thus, this function (noted as D) can be seen as a adaptive-dead-zone.
+The raionale behind this dead-zone is componsate for side-way forces that are actually created by the object that is tilted.
+Once the robot is supporting the whole weight, the compliant behavior is back to the one exhibited by the admittance controller.